mwarning/docker-openwrt-build-env/README.md

 # Docker OpenWrt Builder

 Build [OpenWrt](https://openwrt.org/) images in a Docker container.
 This is sometimes necessary when building OpenWrt on the host system fails, e.g. when some dependency is too new.

-The docker image is based on Ubuntu Linux.
+The docker image is based on Debian 10 (Buster).

-Works with LEDE-17.01, OpenWrt-18.06 and newer.
+Build tested:

+- OpenWrt master (0e522d5f4a)
+- OpenWrt-19.07.2
+- OpenWrt-18.06.8
+- LEDE-17.01.7

 A smaller container based on Alpine Linux is available in the alpine branch.
 But it does not build the old LEDE images.